AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 **Network Monitoring** refers to network-wide metrics we collect from a discovery node and aggregate to assess the health of the entire network.

+These metrics exposed on the route `{DISCOVERY_PROVIDER_HOSTNAME}:9091/metrics` and are updated on a nightly basis.

 Note - This is different from node-level metrics which are scraped by prometheus from the content and discovery nodes through a special `/prometheus_metrics` route.

-Metrics are collected and calculated on a nightly basis.

 ---

 ## Installation